rsvp/fecon235/README.md

 * yi_1tools.py : essential utility functions.
 * yi_plot.py : essential plot functions.
-* yi_timeseries : essential time series functions.
+* yi_timeseries : useful time series functions.
 * yi_simulation : useful functions for simulation studies.
 * yi_fred.py : Access FRED with pandas for plots and analysis.
 * yi_quandl.py : Access Quandl with pandas for plots and analysis.
+* yi_stocks.py : Access stocks and funds with pandas for plots and analysis.

 For IPython notebooks and interactive sesssions, only one generalized module **fecon** needs to be imported.